FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/config.md

 jsonrpc_listen_port=8546
 ```

-Read node config command.
+Read the node config command.
 To generate node certificate and node config file folder will need to read the config file.

 ## Template folder tpl

-The template folder of generator is as below:
+The template folder of the generator is as below:

 ```bash
 ├── applicationContext.xml # sdk config file